NTU-CNAD-Group3/infra/README.md

 ## Flow

-For now, we only have one environment, which is the prod environment.
-If you want to modify the infrastructure, you can do it in the `prod` folder and craeate a pull request.
-Once the pull request is merged, it will be automatically deployed to the prod environment.

-Before merging the pull request, make sure the CI is passing.
-The CI will run the `tflint`, `terraform fmt`, `terraform validate` and `terraform plan` commands to check if the code is valid and left the comments which describe the changes that will be applied to the infrastructure.
+This repo targets to deploy multiple environments, but for now, we only have one environment which is `prod`.

+For the `apply` and `destroy` safety, we separate the alone `domain` resources in its own folder.
+If you want to deploy the domain resources, please trigger it manually under the `Actions` tab in the repo.

-If you want to deploy or destroy it manually, you can do it in the actions tab in the github.
-You can find the workflow named `Deploy` and `Destroy` in the actions tab.
-You can select which environment you want to deploy or destroy.
-The workflow will run the `terraform apply` or `terraform destroy` command in the selected environment.
+If you want to deploy or modify the infra, please craete the PR to the `main` branch, the linter and the terraform plan will be run in the PR.
+If everything is ok, you can merge the PR to the `main` branch.
+After that, github actions will run the terraform apply command to deploy the infra automatically.

+Besides, we also provide the script to trigger the apply and destroy processes manually.
+You can find it under the `Actions` tab in the repo.